How to apply

 An applicant must submit and justify a detailed allocation of funds requested.
 The applicant must indicate the sources and amounts of all other funds allocated to him or her for the project if the budget is in excess of the Shohet Scholar funding range of $2,000-30,000.

 Shohet Scholar funds must be used for research expenses directly related and essential to the project, such as for equipment and supplies, travel and living expenses during fieldwork, and research assistance.
 Awardees may receive salary from their institutions for periods of exclusive work on the research (e.g., summer or sabbatical salary) or portions of time devoted exclusively to the project.
 Shohet Scholar funds may not be used to pay salary and fringe benefit obligations of institutions, tuition, institutional overhead, other institutional support, or expenses incurred prior to the date of the award.
 Travel expenses to attend professional association meetings will not be funded.
 No substantial variances may be made from an awardee's approved budget without prior approval in writing from the Shohet Scholars Program.
 Applicants should budget to allow for fluctuations in the exchange rate, if necessary, as additional funds cannot be provided for this purpose after the award is made.
+Finally, awardees should be aware that the grants are subject to US federal and state income taxes.

 Please note: starting in 2018, all funding is awarded directly to the USA-based awardee, for distribution among the international project collaborators.
 The ICS will no longer wire or transfer money directly to bank accounts outside of the USA.